IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_storageclasses.md

 # Creating a StorageClass

-Create a storage class yaml file in order to define the storage system pool name, secret reference, `SpaceEfficiency`, and `fstype`.
+Create a storage class YAML file in order to define the storage system pool name, secret reference, `SpaceEfficiency`, and `fstype`.

 **Note:** If you are using the CSI Topology feature, in addition to the information and parameter definitions provided here, be sure to follow the steps in [Creating a StorageClass with topology awareness](csi_ug_config_create_storageclasses_topology.md).